-The full Professional Examination consists of three examination papers written on different days or as determined by Council:
+The full Professional Examination consists of three examination papers written online on different days or as determined by Council:

-1. Applied Pharmacy Practice in a Legal Framework
+Applied Pharmacy Practice in a Legal Framework

-The examination in applied pharmacy practice within a legal framework is an integrated examination based on pharmacy administration, professional pharmacy practice, and ethics and legislation case study and practice scenario questions.
+The examination in applied pharmacy practice in a legal framework is an integrated examination based on pharmacy administration, professional pharmacy practice, and ethics and legislation case study and practice scenario questions.
 This paper is written over four (4) hours.

-2. Applied Pharmaceutics and Pharmaceutical Chemistry
+Applied Pharmaceutics and Pharmaceutical Chemistry

-The examination in applied pharmaceutics and pharmaceutical chemistry consists of two parts i.e. a section based on pharmaceutics and a section based on pharmaceutical chemistry.
+The examination in applied pharmaceutics and pharmaceutical chemistry is a combined paper consisting of pharmaceutics and pharmaceutical chemistry sections.
 This paper will be written over three (3) hours.

-3. Applied Pharmacology and Toxicology
+Applied Pharmacology and Toxicology

-The examination in applied pharmacology and toxicology assesses the candidate's knowledge of the basic principles of pharmacology and toxicology and is written over three (3) hours.
+The examination in applied pharmacology and toxicology assesses the candidates knowledge of the basic principles of pharmacology and toxicology and is written over three (3) hours.

-After examination papers have been marked by the examiner(s), they are moderated.
+The examination is marked electronically by the system and the results are moderated by Council's moderators to ensure the fairness of the examination.
 The examination results are approved by Council before they are released to candidates.
 Letters are sent to candidates with the results of the examination.
 Council endeavours to have the results available within 2 months of the date of the examination.